 Both CBD and kratom are getting a lot of attention, so we thought we’d compare their relative benefits here.

 But there are some other herbs besides hemp, that have also been growing in popularity for their therapeutic properties.
-In this article we will take a look at kratom and how it really compares to CBD.
+In this article, we will take a look at kratom and how it really compares to CBD.

-Some people claim kratom can be an effective substitute to CBD.
+Some people claim kratom can be an effective substitute for CBD.
 But, is this really accurate?
 On the surface, they may appear to have some common ground.
 As you begin to dig deeper it becomes more apparent that they’re really quite different.

 Table of contents

-- Introducton to CBD
+- Introduction to CBD

 - What is kratom?